normrain/cars/README.md

 If the application is being run with Docker, the container needs to be published on port `8080`.

+Once the application runs, a swagger documentation can be found at ``/swagger-ui.html``

 ## Tests
 The integration tests use `testcontainer` to provide database functionality.
 This means that docker needs to run when the integration test are executed